 Think about it this way: How can we live a life of generous, Christ-like love if people are walking on eggshells around us, afraid of upsetting us by accidentally saying the “wrong” thing?
 Food for thought…

 3. What attitudes fill your heart in difficult relationships?

-In particular, I’m honing in on self-pity because it can so quickly set up camp in our hearts when we’re grieving, chronically ill, and/or depressed.
+In particular, I’m homing in on self-pity because it can so quickly set up camp in our hearts when we’re grieving, chronically ill, and/or depressed.

 I don’t know about you, but I really struggle with self-pity.
 Sometimes, in my isolation, I get overwhelmed by sadness.
 When people who are supposed to love me don’t care for me the way (I believe) they should, I feel bitterly disappointed and confused.
 It can be quite devastating, can’t it, when we feel rejected or mistreated or judged or neglected?

 Well, I was challenged a few years ago, while reading a Christian parenting book, about my attitude of self-pity.
 The author pointed out something I’d never realised before: Self-pity is selfish… (Cringe!!!)